syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-ASP-NET.md

 {% endtabs %}

-Step 7: Include the below code snippet in the click event of the button in **MainPage.aspx.cs**, to **convert the Word document to Image** and download it.
+Step 7: Include the below code snippet in the click event of the button in **MainPage.aspx.cs**, to **convert the Word document to image** and download it.

 {% tabs %}